prometheus-operator/prometheus-operator/Documentation/user-guides/strategic-merge-patch.md

     - "3600"
 ```

-## How to inject additional CLI arguments into the prometheus pods
+## How to inject additional CLI arguments into the prometheus container

 The following manifest injects an additional CLI argument in the default
 Prometheus argument list.
 Note the use of `.spec.additionalArgs` in this